- Assistant Professor of Neurological Surgery

 TRAINING

 Dr. Cisse received his Bachelor’s Degree in Chemistry from Bard College.
 He then joined the Medical Scientist Training Program (MSTP) at the College of Physicians and Surgeons at Columbia University in New York, where he earned his medical degree and Ph.D. with Distinction.
 He completed his residency and chief residency in neurological surgery at NewYork-Presbyterian/Weill Cornell Medicine and Memorial Sloan Kettering Cancer Center.
-He then joined the clinical faculty at the Weill Cornell Medicine Brain and Spine Center.
+He then joined the clinical faculty at Weill Cornell Medicine Neurological Surgery.
 He is also on the faculty of the Feil Family Brain and Mind Research Institute.

 VIDEO Inside NYP: Chief Resident Babacar Cisse